YBHwang/clova-developer-guide/en-KR/DevConsole/Guides/CEK/Deploy_Extension.md

   <p>You cannot edit the extension information and interaction model during the review stage.</p>
 </div>

-The review will be carried out in a separate environment before publishing the skill to the skill store.
+The review will be carried out in a separate environment before publishing the skill to the Skill Store.
 If the service requires [account linking](/CEK/Guides/Link_User_Account.md), then you must input the account information for testing under the **{{ book.DevConsole.cek_test_instructions }}** when you [input the deployment information](#InputDeploymentInfo).

 The assessment tasks performed during the extension review are as follows: